School of Nursing and Health Professions

 The goal of CEPH is “to enhance health in human populations through organized community effort.”
 CEPH’s focus is the improvement of health through the assurance of professional personnel who are able to identify, prevent, and solve community health problems.

 The objectives of CEPH are as follows:

-The PsyD program is designed to meet the standards of the Association of State and Provincial Psychology Boards (ASPPB) and the Guidelines & Principles on Accreditation of the American Psychological Association (APA).
-The program is accredited by the Western Association of Schools and Colleges (WASC) and has “Observer Member” status in the National Council of Schools and Programs of Professional Psychology (NCSPP).
+The Program is also accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC) and has Associate Member status in the National Council of Schools and Programs of Professional Psychology (NCSPP).